 If you’ve never been paddleboarding before, you might assume that it will be an extremely easy sport to get into.
+An indoor rowing machine may help.
+A popular personal trainer wrote an excellent hydrow rower review for those interested.
 While it is true that paddleboarding is easier than surfing and many other water sports, there’s still a slight learning curve to get past, especially if you’re going to be doing stand up paddleboarding.
 However, without the right guidance, you might wind up being one of those people who gives up and says “this just isn’t for me” after a full day of not being able to stand up on the board successfully.
 To help you avoid such an outcome, here are five tips that will help you have the best first paddleboarding experience possible:

 1. Choose the Right Board